raymandshj/ADM_HW2/README.md

-# ADM_HW2

-# Analysis of an Instagram dataset: Instagram Profiles & Posts
+# "InstaInsights: Instagram Data Analysis and Trends

 ## Get data to analyze, the data in usage are available on Kaggle at https://www.kaggle.com/datasets/shmalex/instagram-dataset?select=instagram_profiles.csv